kushg18/neo4j-efficient-subgraph-matching/README.md

 ### Comparison ###
 -----------------------------
 Given below is the comparison made between performing matching on the whole subgraph and performing matching using CPI construction.
-Here X-axis represents the size of the subgraph (For e.g. protein 8 means subgraph with 8 nodes and relationships between them) and Y-axis represents time it takes to perform the matching.
+Here X-axis represents the size of the subgraph (For e.g. protein 8 means subgraph with 8 nodes and relationships between them) and Y-axis represents the time it takes to perform the matching.
- - Obviously it takes a lot longer to perform matching using CPI construction, but the benefit of using it is saving the time in the future.
+ - Obviously, it takes a lot longer to perform matching using CPI construction, but the benefit of using it is saving the time in the future.
  - Same constructed CPI can be used in future and it will definitely reduce the time for subgraph matching as compared to the later one.

 Average time comparison with different protein size -